 The current climate of business operations is rocky.
-And though many organizations are finding creative ways to keep business flowing, there’s one thing they might not be maximizing—digitalization.
-Read more to learn how digitalizing your P2P operations can ensure business continuity.
+And though many organizations are finding creative ways to keep business flowing, there’s one thing they might not be maximizing—digitization.
+Read more to learn how digitizing your P2P operations can ensure business continuity.

 What even is “business as usual” anymore?

 “Business as usual.”
 It’s hard to put into words what this means anymore.
 The current state of business operations seems disjointed and strange.
 For many, it’s the first time they’ve been required to work from home.
 For others it means quickly figuring out how to access company documents, supplier records, systems and invoice documents remotely.
 And for most, it means searching for some way to keep some semblance of “business as usual” in unusual times.